 - Reporting requirements: Not all income that appears in your Tax Report is reportable to the ATO.
 Expenses are not reported. - Timing: Your information may not yet have been supplied to the ATO or have been processed by them. - Data-matching: The ATO only pre-fill information where it meets certain data-matching thresholds.
-Where these thresholds are not met the information will not be pre-filled. - Validation: Information must meet certain ATO validation criteria to be pre-filled Where these thresholds are not met information will not be prefilled.
+Where these thresholds are not met information will not be pre-filled. - Validation: Information must meet certain ATO validation criteria to be pre-filled.

-For these reasons, pre-filled information that does appear in your income tax return is able to be overwritten and replaced in my Tax (or tax agent software) by manually entering your assessable income and allowable deductions.
+For these reasons, pre-filled information that does appear in your income tax return is able to be overwritten and replaced in myTax (or tax agent software) by manually entering your assessable income and allowable deductions.